3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

 \subsection{Qualitative Analysis}

-Visualization of traversability prediction results from different models is presented in Fig.~\ref{fig_11}.
-By comparing these results with the ground truth, it is evident that ORDformer effectively identifies road traversability challenges in off-road environments.
-Additionally, the model accurately infers and completes regions containing vegetation and other obstacles.
+Visualization of traversable terrain modeling results from different models is presented in Fig.~\ref{fig_11}.
+By comparing these results with the ground truth, it is evident that 3DTTNet effectively identifies road traversability challenges in off-road environments.
+Additionally, the model accurately infers and completes regions covering with vegetation and other obstacles.

 As illustrated in Fig.~\ref{fig_12}, a pile of rocks appears in front of the platform.
 Remarkably, the model effectively recognizes the rocky pile as impassable and accurately assesses its spatial distribution.
 Although the ground truth data designates the edges of the rocky obstacles as lethal regions, it incorrectly assigns labels to the flat areas within the rocky pile.
-Nevertheless, the model correctly infers the entire rocky pile as lethal, demonstrating its generalization capabilities.
+In contrast, 3DTTNet correctly infers the entire rocky pile as lethal, demonstrating its generalization capabilities.

 In off-road scenarios, trees are among the most common obstacles that ground unmanned platforms must avoid during trajectory planning.
 Therefore, accurate detection of trees is essential.
-Fig.~\ref{fig_13} illustrates the detection results of ORDformer for multiple consecutively distributed trees.
+Fig.~\ref{fig_13} illustrates the detection results of 3DTTNet for multiple consecutively distributed trees.
 Different colored bounding boxes indicate the correspondence between various trees in images captured at different times, the ground truth, and traversability estimation results.
-By accurately identifying the spatial distribution of trees within the effective detection range, ORDformer ensures that ground unmanned platforms can effectively avoid these common obstacles in off-road environments, thereby facilitating safe trajectory planning.
+By accurately identifying the spatial distribution of trees within the effective detection range, 3DTTNet enables ground unmanned platforms to effectively avoid these common obstacles in off-road environments, thereby facilitating safe trajectory planning.